Overview and entry requirements

 - Overseas fees:

 Please note that fees go up each year.
 Further details see 'Fees and funding' (tab on this page) or the Registry's undergraduate tuition fees page.

-Students will take the following 4 core modules (90 credits total):
+Students will take the following 4 compulsory modules (90 credits total):

 Choose modules from List A below to the value of 30 credits.

 Students will take "Philosophy of Interpretation and Understanding" plus 30 credits from each Lists B, C and D. They also have the option of taking a language (30 credits).

 Students will take "Research Project in Politics, Philosophies, and Economics", "Global Economic Policy", 15 credits from List E and 30 credits from each List F and List G.

 They also have the option of taking a language (30 credits).

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.